The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-with $\operatorname{Re}(i\iota_{a})=0$.
-A suggestible procedure for building up $\Gamma_{aB}{}^{C}$ consists in implementing the relationships (2.3) and taking the limit as $\gamma$ tends to $1$.
-Putting it into practice would nonetheless entail the annihilation of $\theta_{a}$, whence the numbers of independent components of $\Gamma_{ab}{}^{c}{}$ and $\Gamma_{aB}{}^{C}{}$ would have to be regularized from the beginning.
-Accordingly, we must necessarily take up the contracted prescription
+In Ref.
+[10], it was observed that a procedure for building up $\Gamma _{aB}{}^{C}$ could consist in implementing the relationships (3.3) and taking the limit as $\gamma $ tends to $1$.
+Putting it into practice would nevertheless entail the annihilation of $\theta _{a}$, whence the numbers of independent components of $\Gamma _{ab}{}^{c}{}$ and $\Gamma _{aB}{}^{C}{}$ would have to be regularized from the beginning.
+Accordingly, we must necessarily take up the contracted prescription [5]

-whence the overall expression for $\Gamma_{aB}{}^{B}$ has to be written as
+whence the overall expression for $\Gamma _{aB}{}^{B}$ has to be written as